 The power of machine learning to react to variables and automate smart responses takes human effort (and error) out of the equation.
 As supply chains grow more complex and require more involvement, machine learning will continue to do what humans increasingly cannot.

-Bountiful opportunities for efficiency
+Bountiful Opportunities for Efficiency

 Machine learning touches every part of the supply chain, but supply chain management benefits most fruitfully from it.
 Algorithms may give way to action, but the data gleaned from smart programming funnels back to supply chain managers.
 Tighter logistics, lower costs, increased profitability, smart procurement, streamlined distribution, and fewer errors will quickly cement machine learning as must-have technology for third-party and other logistics providers.